 Fresh turmeric isn’t widely available across the globe so we tested a version of this recipe using ground turmeric powder as well.
 The mouthfeel of turmeric juice made using fresh turmeric is superior to using ground turmeric BUT ground turmeric will work.

-If you are using ground turmeric to make turmeric juice or turmeric shots, use 1/4 cup ground turmeric (and 1 tablespoon ground ginger) and steep this in hot water for 5-10 minutes, then strain to remove the powder.
+If you are using ground turmeric to make turmeric juice, use 1/4 cup ground turmeric (and 1 tablespoon ground ginger) and steep this in hot water for 5-10 minutes, then strain to remove the powder.

 I found a coffee filter a very easy way to separate the ground turmeric and ginger from the water.
 This leaves you with a silky smooth ‘turmeric tea’ that doesn’t have any gritty or chalky residue.

-ALSO NOTE: Turmeric juice or shots made with ground turmeric lack body compared to juice made with fresh turmeric.
-It’s a thinner viscosity– it’s light, like water compared to a fruit juice.
+ALSO NOTE: Turmeric juice made with ground turmeric lack body compared to juice made with fresh turmeric.
+It’s a thinner viscosity– it’s light, like water.
 To combat this, I found using half coconut milk and half water helps to give ground turmeric juice more body.

 Turmeric is all the rage in the health and wellness community right now– its suggested health benefits probably are probably how you landed on this recipe!